dinde451/jarr.d1/Jarulfs_Guide.md

   - Updated the Index.

-  - Changed chapter 1.1 to acknowledge the latest patch for Diablo, v1.08.
+  - Changed CHAPTER_LINK_patches-for-diablo-and-hellfire to acknowledge the latest patch for Diablo, v1.08.

-  - Added some information to chapter 1.1.
+  - Added some information to CHAPTER_LINK_patches-for-diablo-and-hellfire.

-  - Added one more general remark to chapter 1.3.
+  - Added one more general remark to CHAPTER_LINK_general-remarks.

   - Added to and corrected the list of acknowledged people in chapter 1.5.

-  - Added information about what is new in this update to chapter 1.6.
+  - Added information about what is new in this update to CHAPTER_LINK_new-in-this-version.

   - Added link about target location under *Hit recovery* in chapter 2.2.1.

-  - Added footnote about Armor Class to table about +% Armor Class in chapter 3.4 and 3.13.5.
+  - Added footnote about Armor Class to table about +% Armor Class in CHAPTER_LINK_prefixes-and-suffixes and CHAPTER_LINK_effects-of-prefixes-and-suffixes.

-  - Added small clarification in chapter 3.5.
+  - Added small clarification in CHAPTER_LINK_unique-items.

-  - Corrected information about tables in chapter 3.11.
+  - Corrected information about tables in CHAPTER_LINK_probabilities-of-finding-unique-items.

-  - Added note to Bone Spirit in chapter 4.1.3.
+  - Added note to Bone Spirit in CHAPTER_LINK_spells-available-in-diablo.

-  - Corrected and clarified the tables of tables in chapter 4.1.5.
+  - Corrected and clarified the tables of tables in CHAPTER_LINK_mana-cost-and-magic-requirements-for-spells.

-  - Changed text about unknown information (as it is actually know and explained in the guide) in chapter 5.3.4 under *Hit recovery time*.
+  - Changed text about unknown information (as it is actually know and explained in the guide) in CHAPTER_LINK_timing-information under *Hit recovery time*.

-  - Removed erroneous information about Arch-Bishop Lazarus regarding Hit Recovery in chapter 5.3.4 under *Hit recovery time* and in footnote under table in chapter 5.4 and 5.6.2 .
+  - Removed erroneous information about Arch-Bishop Lazarus regarding Hit Recovery in CHAPTER_LINK_timing-information under *Hit recovery time* and in footnote under table in CHAPTER_LINK_unique-monsters and CHAPTER_LINK_resistances-immunities-and-mob-for-unique-monsters .

-  - Corrected the data for Deathshade Fleshmaul in chapter 5.4
+  - Corrected the data for Deathshade Fleshmaul in CHAPTER_LINK_unique-monsters

-  - Small addition about Hidden attack type in chapter 5.5.2.
+  - Small addition about Hidden attack type in CHAPTER_LINK_activating-monsters.

-  - Added small paragraph, about a change in walking in the latest patch, at the end of chapter 6.1.9.
+  - Added small paragraph, about a change in walking in the latest patch, at the end of CHAPTER_LINK_possible-targets-of-attacks.

-  - Added the missing parts of chapter 6.1.10.
+  - Added the missing parts of CHAPTER_LINK_spell-and-arrow-speeds.

-  - Corrected the footnote in chapter 8.3.8.
+  - Corrected the footnote in CHAPTER_LINK_na-krul.

-  - Added information about command completion with the Tab key in chapter 9.2.
+  - Added information about command completion with the Tab key in CHAPTER_LINK_commands-available-in-chat-channels.

   - Changed information about save files on PC computers in chapter 10.2 due to changes in 1.08 patch.

-  - Added reference to save files in chapter 10.4.
+  - Added reference to save files in CHAPTER_LINK_backing-up-your-character.

-  - Updated chapter 10.7.
+  - Updated CHAPTER_LINK_meaningless-information-about-this-guide.

   - Some smaller layout changes at various places (does not in any way affect the content).